GW231123: Overlapping Gravitational Wave Signals?

-An additional source for such discrepancies may be the presence of overlapping signals~\cite{Pizzati:2021apa, Himemoto:2021ukb, Samajdar:2021egv, Relton:2021cax, Hu:2022bji, Janquart:2022fzz, Wang:2023ldq, Johnson:2024foj, Baka:2025yqx}, i.e., signals arriving at the detectors close to each other in time.
-Since GW detection rate estimates disfavour such scenarios~\cite{LIGOScientific:2025pvj}, the state-of-the-art parameter estimation pipelines do not account for overlapping signals~\cite{Ashton:2018jfp}.
-However, when not accounted for, they may bias the measurements of source properties such as masses, distance, and spins~\cite{Samajdar:2021egv, Relton:2021cax, Hu:2025vlp}.
+An additional source for such discrepancies may be the presence of overlapping signals~\citep{Pizzati:2021apa, Himemoto:2021ukb, Samajdar:2021egv, Relton:2021cax, Hu:2022bji, Janquart:2022fzz, Wang:2023ldq, Johnson:2024foj, Baka:2025yqx}, i.e., signals arriving at the detectors close to each other in time.
+Since GW detection rate estimates disfavour such scenarios~\citep{LIGOScientific:2025pvj}, the state-of-the-art parameter estimation pipelines do not account for overlapping signals~\citep{Ashton:2018jfp}.
+However, when not accounted for, they may bias the measurements of source properties such as masses, distance, and spins~\citep{Samajdar:2021egv, Relton:2021cax, Hu:2025vlp}.
 The fainter overlapping signal may be fitted differently by different waveforms, leading to waveform systematics which cannot be reproduced in simulations accounting for only one isolated signal.
-This seems to be the case for GW231123, i.e., the estimated source properties using different waveform models do not agree, raising the question: \textit{could there be an additional signal overlapping with the GW231123?} To address this question, we analyse GW231123 with a flexible signal model that accounts for two independent overlapping signals.
-In principle, such a model could also fit the faint noise artefacts if they are overlapping with the signal~\cite{Ray:2025rtt}.
+This seems to be the case for GW231123, i.e., the estimated source properties using different waveform models do not agree, raising the question: \textit{could there be an additional signal overlapping with the GW231123?} To address this question, we analyse GW231123 with a flexible signal model that accounts for two independent overlapping signals, {and find that it is supported by the Bayes factor against the single signal model. }